 Two story bowls by Casimiro Toya of Jemez Pueblo.
 The animal-themed bowl is 6 by 4.5 inches and $90.
 (TUCSON) The bowl with the four people and cloud designs is 5.75 by 4 inches. $90.
 (SANTA FE)

+Two male storytellers!
+The one at left is by Diane Lucero, ~5 inches high and $400.
 The wonderful storyteller above was made by Annette Romero of Cochiti Pueblo.
 It is 7.5 inches high and $300.
-(TUCSON)
+(SANTA FE)

 Both of these sweet storytellers were made by Annette Romero of Cochiti Pueblo.
 The grandfather storyteller is 7 inches tall while the grandmother storyteller is 6 inches tall.
-Each is $300 and in our Santa Fe shop.
+Each is $300 and both in our Santa Fe shop.

 Above is a Koshare storyteller figurine by Antoinette Concha.
 Carrying seven smaller Koshares while trying to have a snack, this one is approximately 9 inches high and $450.
 (SANTA FE)